osheanlee/osheanlee.github.io/content/blog/4-CLUPv2.md

 2. I had to separate Metro Manila from the excel file first.
 The reason for this is that the `shapefle` of the City/Municipality Admin Level (Level 3) aggregated Metro Manila into districts.
 Which is also a problem because the Barangay Admin Level (Level 4) aggregated the Manila City dataset into different districts (e.g. Tondo, Sta.
 Ana, etc.).
 That's basically what we do not need.
 We only need the **16 cities and 1 muncipality of Metro Manila**, nothing more and nothing less in terms of aggregation.

-3. I merged the excel file and the city/municipality shapefile, but this has been a long process as well.
+3. Going back to the dataset minus Metro Manila, I merged the excel file and the city/municipality shapefile, but this has been a long process as well.
 Because for every merging that I did, I had to check if there are `null` values (i.e. values that did not match).
 Since the excel file -- or rather the PDF file -- did not contain any PSGC codes, I had to do the merging based on their names.
 Oh and let us not forget that there might be cities/municipalities with the same name but different provinces.
 So I had to write a code also for that.
 Going back to the null values, I had to make sure that all of the values should match.
 And thankfully after some trial-and-error, I was able to merge all of the values.

 4. Oof but wait, we're not done yet because we still had to clean the Metro Manila dataset.
 This one's a bit easier already because we're only dealing with 17 LGUs.
 But basically I used the barangay dataset of Metro Manila that I got years ago, and had to dissolve them into city/municipality level, replaced the districts of Metro Manila to `CITY OF MANILA`.
 Once done, I merged the Metro Manila dataframe with its geodataframe counterpart.